Benguela Muds Marine Protected Area: Ecology

 The pelagic water column is the major part of the living space at sea.
 This is the water between the surface and the top of the benthic zone, where living organisms swim, float or drift.
 The food chain starts with phytoplankton, the microscopic photosynthetic organisms that convert the energy of sunlight into organic material which feeds nearly everything else, directly or indirectly.
 In temperate seas there are distinct seasonal cycles of phytoplankton growth, based on the available nutrients and the available sunlight.
 Either can be a limiting factor.
 Phytoplankton tend to thrive where there is plenty of light, and they themselves are a major factor in restricting light penetration to greater depths, so the photosynthetic zone tends to be shallower in areas of high productivity.
 Zooplankton feed on the phytoplankton, and are in turn eaten by larger animals.
 The larger pelagic animals are generally faster moving and more mobile, giving them the option of changing depth to feed or to avoid predation, and to move to other places in search of a better food supply.

-Marine species diversity

-Endemism

-The MPA is in the cool temperate Benguela ecoregion to the east of Cape Point which extends eastwards to the Mbashe River.
-There are a large proportion of species endemic to South Africa along this coastline.